 Need to contact us?

-Contact Disability Services at the beginning of the term or as soon as you know that you will need accommodations.
+Contact Accessibility Services at the beginning of the term or as soon as you know that you will need accommodations.
 Some accommodations take longer to arrange than others.

 How do I know if I need accommodations?

 We will work with you to determine if you need accommodations (like these examples)

 to help you have equal access while at Gateway.
 Deciding on accommodations is an interactive process.
 It involves a conversation

 between you and Accessibility Services.
 We determine accommodations on a case-by-case